-Our Federal Government Segment (28.7 percent of 2023 consolidated revenues), our sixth industry vertical, delivers advanced solutions in cloud and enterprise IT, cybersecurity, AI/ML, application, and digital transformation to some of the world's leading agencies in both the public and private sectors.
-Our team of skilled experts tackle critical and highly-complex challenges for customers in the U.S. defense, intelligence, and federal civilian agencies.
+Our Federal Government Segment (30 percent of 2024 consolidated revenues), our sixth industry vertical, delivers advanced solutions in cloud and enterprise IT, cybersecurity, AI/ML, application, and digital transformation to some of the world's leading agencies in both the public and private sectors.
+These solutions capabilities are geared towards IT modernization of the federal government as well as promote efficiency for our federal customer base.
+Our team of skilled experts tackles highly complex challenges for customers in the U.S. defense and intelligence agencies along with key federal civilian agencies, namely the Department of Homeland Security.
 We maintain relationships with leading cloud, cybersecurity, and AI/ML providers and hold specialized certifications in these technologies.
 We have over 1,000 combined certifications, accreditations, and awards in AI/ML alone, and continue to invest in our traditional and generative AI skillsets through our Data and AI Center of Excellence, our hub for training and innovation that empowers federal agencies to harness the full potential of AI technology.

 The segment provides services under time-and-materials, cost reimbursable, and firm-fixed-price contracts.
 Contracts range from approximately three to five years in length, providing longer-term revenue visibility and countercyclical support throughout market cycles.
-We have contract backlog of \$3.0 billion as of December 31, 2023, which represents the estimated amount of future revenues to be recognized under awarded contracts including task orders and options.
+We have contract backlog of \$3.1 billion as of December 31, 2024, which represents the estimated amount of future revenues to be recognized under awarded contracts including task orders and options.

-Corporate support activities for this segment are based in Fairfax, Virginia, and there are 19 branch offices located across the United States.
+Corporate support activities for this segment are based in Fairfax, Virginia, and there are 16 branch offices located across the United States.